 The culture of a company is a set of core values and practices that define an organisation, both inside for employees and outside – as part of its public image.
 The better-defined a company’s culture is, the more likely they are to attract top talent.
 Strong company culture helps everyone feel that the work is exciting and purposeful, and that it engages employees, increases productivity and keeps talented people.

 Each company is unique in its approach to work and values.
-There are three common attributes companies often think about when defining and strengthening their company’s culture: performance, autonomy and passion.
+There are three common attributes companies often think about when defining and strengthening their company’s culture: performance, autonomy, and passion.

 Components of company culture